The Best Soups for Fighting a Cold (So You Can Feel Better Fast!)

 Arborio Rice and White Bean Soup

-Soup is the ultimate comfort food, and this hearty, satisfying soup with arborio rice is low in fat and comes together in less than 30 minutes. —Deanna McDonald, Grand Rapids, Michigan
+Soup is the ultimate comfort food.
+This hearty, satisfying soup with arborio rice is low in fat and comes together in less than 30 minutes. —Deanna McDonald, Grand Rapids, Michigan

 Creamy Sweet Potato and Veggie Soup

-I tasted this delicious soup in a restaurant, and when I couldn't persuade the chef to share the recipe.
-I began to experiment on my own.
-Finally, I came up with this blend, which is very close to what I'd tasted.
-The secret ingredient, I think, is sweet potatoes! —Audrey Nemeth, Mount Vernon, Maine
+I tasted a delicious soup in a restaurant but couldn't persuade the chef to share the recipe, so I began to experiment on my own.
+Finally, I came up with this blend, which is very close to what I tasted—maybe even better! —Audrey Nemeth, Mount Vernon, Maine

 Chicken Gnocchi Pesto Soup